apteanuj/anuj.github.io/ph465s20/ph465s20index.md

 ## Grading and Exams

-Your course determined as shown:
+Your course grade is determined as shown:

 | Activity        |            Date               | Percent of Grade |
 |-----------------|:-----------------------------:|-----------------:|